stanchan/clock-8001/Getting_started.md

 8001 needs a connection to the internet, just for a short time to get the correct time from the ntp servers.
 When time is shown internet can be d isconnected if needed.

 Pi doesn't remember the time or any other parameter after a power cycle.
-This is because the program runs on RAM.
+This is because the program runs from RAM.
 The card is read on the start, but nothing is never written to it.
 This is for reliability.
 1. The clock will start as new every time 2.
-The memory card does not corrupt if not hing is written to it.
+The memory card does not corrupt if nothing is written to it.
 You could even remove the memory card after the boot.
 Because of this, you need to provide a connection to the internet on every power-up if you need ToD.